IsHacker003/vdexExtractor/README.md

 ## Bytecode Unquickening Decompiler

-The Vdex file includes all quick_info data (old vtable) required to revert the dex-to-dex transformations applied during bytecode optimization.
+The VDEX file includes all quick_info data (old vtable) required to revert the dex-to-dex transformations applied during bytecode optimization.
 The idea here is to create a quick standalone tool capable to revert optimized bytecode, that does not require building the entire libart from AOSP.

-The Vdex fully unquicken functionality has been also implemented as part of the AOSP oatdump libart tool.
+The VDEX fully unquicken functionality has been also implemented as part of the AOSP oatdump libart tool.
 The upstream contribution is available [here][aosp-master].
 If you want to use oatdump with Oreo release you can use the corresponding patch [here][oatdump-oreo] or fork and build (inside and AOSP_SRC_ROOT workspace) the oreo-release branch of the [oatdump++][oatdump-plus] tool.
 Google has